-But then, nothing about Season 4 is normal.
+But nothing about Season 4 can be called normal.
 I can think of one point five billion reasons why it isn’t.
-A story about Goliaths it may be, but in the words of the character with the biggest hairdo on Nob Hill, “I don’t trust McBride litigating one of the biggest pharmaceutical law suits in history.”
-Although at least she’s been reassured there are no mice this season, like we saw in Season 1.
+A story about goliaths it may be, but in the words of the character with the biggest hairdo on Nob Hill, “I don’t trust McBride litigating one of the biggest pharmaceutical law suits in history.”
+Although at least she’s been reassured there are no mice this season.

 Strange events can always be explained away in dreams as the brain joins together conscious experiences, thoughts, desires and memories, and then synthesises some sequence out of it all.
 It’s not going to make sense, the brain isn’t editing like an editor, it’s throwing the pieces together randomly and leaving the imagineer to infer a meaning.
 And more often than not, everything is out of proportion.